 Thanks to “The Last Dance” on Netflix many people know that Phil Jackson was the head coach of the Chicago Bulls, leading them to six NBA championships.
-He then coached the Los Angeles Lakers and the team won five league titles under his leadership.
-Not everyone knows that his secret formula was a game plan: The Triangle.
+Not everyone knows that he then coached the Los Angeles Lakers winning further 5 championships and his secret formula was a game plan: The Triangle.

 For gaining traction in Middle Market and Enterprise in B2B SaaS when scaling from Europe, the secret formula is how to execute a game plan made of 4 Pillars.

 People & Organization

 In a previous post about the 3 main types of CEOs we already discussed why in order to execute “efficiently” from scratch you should start from the bottom, not from the top.

 Before hiring the VP Sales you should first build a team of 5-10 people: